42YerevanProjects/42_Libft/README.md

 and basic algorithms.
 At 42 we're not allowed to use some standard libraries on our projects, so we have to keep growing this library with our own functions as we go farther in the program.*

+> ⚠️ **Warning**: Don't copy/paste code you don't understand: it's bad for you, and for the school.

 ## About the project

 According to [project's pdf](Libft.pdf) there should be 4 sections: